SamarthGupta93/Classical-Composer-Comparison/README.md

 # Whos-the-composer
 A Recurrent Neural Network Classifier to predict the composer of a classical piece

 This work was done to explore the uniqueness of classical composers.
-Do composers have their own unique styles of playing music?
+* Do composers have their own unique styles of playing music?
-Can we predict the composer by just listening to the classical piece?
+* Can we predict the composer by just listening to the classical piece?

-This work builds a Gated Recurrent Network classifier that takes in a part of any classical piece and predicts the composer.
+This work builds a Gated Recurrent Network classifier that takes in a segment of a classical piece and predicts its composer.
+A decent accuracy of the classifier would indicate that there could be some distinctive quality in the compositions of different composers.

 ### Dataset
 The dataset comprises of midi files from five classical composers (Chopin, Beethoven, Mozart, Schubert, Schumann).